 Around the filling, another cavity might develop if a gap is not filled.
 Recurring pain is common, and another filling is needed.

 Along with constant pain, you might also notice that the filling makes it harder for you to bite properly.
-Another visit to the dentist will easily fix this problem.
+Another visit to the dentist may easily fix this problem or you may need a dental correction.

 How long should you wait to eat after a filling?